nus-cs2113-AY2021S2/tp/docs/DeveloperGuide.md

 **Saving changed DoctorAppointment Objects into .txt file**

-6. `AppointmentList.deleteAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` which rewrites the updated ArrayList <DoctorAppointment> appointmentList into the DoctorAppointment.txt file.
+6. `AppointmentList.deleteAppointment()` then calls `DoctorAppointmentStorage.writeToFile()` which rewrites the updated appointmentList into the DoctorAppointment.txt file.
-7. Control is then returned to DoctorAppointmentInstance.
+7. Control is then returned to StaffInstance.

 <br>